-Committee representatives will be removed by request, due to inactivity, or failure to abide the policies and procedure outlined the Standards, Handbook and Oregon State Apprentice and Training Council (OSATC) (ORS 660.120(2)(d).
+Committee representatives will be removed by request, due to inactivity, or failure to abide with the policies and procedure outlined by the Standards, the Apprenticeship Policies & Procedures, and Oregon State Apprentice and Training Council (OSATC) (ORS 660.120(2)(d).
 Inactivity can be considered after 3 consecutive meeting absences.
 Inactivity will be addressed by the Committee prior to removal.